+LOCal or

-LOCal or REMote (Optional) entering either LOCAL or REMOTE here tells EFT to display a local or remote alias definition rather than a EFT alias definition.
-The minimum spellings are alias (optional) the name of a previously defined alias command.
+REMote (Optional) entering either LOCal or REMote here tells EFT to display a local or remote alias definition rather than an EFT alias definition.
+The minimum spellings are LOC and REM.

+alias (optional) the name of a previously defined alias command.